HriditaHive/Pizza-Sales-Analysis/README.md

 - Classic Deluxe and Barbecue Chicken pizzas are the best sellers and revenue generators whereas the Brie Carre is at the bottom in both orders and revenue.

+## Conclusion
+The analysis reveals notable trends in order patterns and product preferences.
+Orders peak on weekends and are especially high during Friday and Saturday evenings, aligning with typical leisure times.
+Additionally, the highest order volumes occur during lunch (12 PM - 1 PM) and dinner hours (5 PM - 8 PM), indicating a strong correlation between meal times and demand.
+Among the menu categories, the Classic category dominates in both sales and total orders, with Large-sized pizzas being the most popular.
+Conversely, X-Large and XX-Large sizes are the least ordered, suggesting a preference for moderately sized options.
+The Classic Deluxe and Barbecue Chicken pizzas emerge as top sellers and highest revenue generators, while the Brie Carre has the lowest performance in terms of both orders and revenue.

+## Recommendations
+- **Targeted Marketing for Weekends and Peak Times:** Increase advertising efforts on Fridays and Saturdays, especially targeting lunch and dinner hours.
+Promotional offers during these times could further drive orders and boost sales.
+- **Optimize Inventory for Popular Categories and Sizes:** Given the high demand for Classic category pizzas and Large sizes, ensure sufficient inventory and preparation resources to meet customer expectations without delays.
+Reducing inventory for X-Large and XX-Large sizes may also help manage costs and prevent overstock.
+- **Menu Engineering for Low-Performing Items:** Since the Brie Carre ranks low in both sales and revenue, consider repositioning it on the menu or offering bundled promotions to improve visibility and demand.
+If it continues to underperform, it may be beneficial to phase it out or replace it with a more popular variant.
+- **Seasonal Promotions for Best Sellers:** Leverage the popularity of Classic Deluxe and Barbecue Chicken pizzas by featuring them in limited-time offers or seasonal promotions.
+Consider offering combo deals or family-sized options that include these best sellers to drive up order values and customer satisfaction.
+- **Enhanced Customer Engagement During Meal Times:** Utilize push notifications or reminders during peak ordering hours (lunch and dinner times) through online platforms or apps.
+This can serve as a prompt for regular customers and capitalize on the high demand during these hours.

+Implementing these strategies could help capitalize on peak demand periods, optimize inventory, and further enhance customer satisfaction while maximizing revenue across popular items and categories.

+## Repository Content
+- The dataset (pizza_sales.csv)
+- The Excel workbook containing the charts, KPI requirements and the dynamic dashboard (pizza_sales_analysis.xlsx)

+## Acknowledgments
+I would like to thank the software tools that were essential to this project.
+MS SQL Server 2022 provided a strong foundation for managing and querying data, while SQL Server Management Studio 20.2 facilitated efficient data extraction and manipulation.
+Additionally, MS Excel 2021 was invaluable for data cleaning, processing, and visualization, allowing me to transform raw data into actionable insights.
+Their contributions greatly enhanced the quality of my work.